ansontwk/DeepVIC/README.md

     Discrepancies on results may occur between different systems due to the differences in floating point operations on different GPUs.
 DeepVIC was created on a system with an NVIDIA a6000 ada GPU.
 Additional testing was done on an independent system with a NVIDIA RTX 4090 GPU.

-* Alternatives to POSSUM
+* PSSM information

     As of Aug 2024, [POSSUM](http://possum.erc.monash.edu/) is no longer accessible.
-Suggested alternatives to POSSUM is the R-based tool [PSSMCOOL](https://github.com/BioCool-Lab/PSSMCOOL) or the CLI-tool [ProtFeat](https://github.com/gozsari/ProtFeat).
+Although DeepVIC has a bundled version of POSSUM, Suggested alternatives to POSSUM are the R-based tool [PSSMCOOL](https://github.com/BioCool-Lab/PSSMCOOL) or the CLI-tool [ProtFeat](https://github.com/gozsari/ProtFeat).

+    Furthermore, the UniRef50 database version that DeepVIC uses for feature extraction is from **Feb 2024**.
+Later versions *may* cause discrepancies in results.

 ## Citation

 Please cite this repo if you use DeepVIC in your work